gohugoio/hugoDocs/content/en/contribute/documentation.md

 Use the [new-in](#new-in) shortcode to indicate a new feature.

 The new-in shortcode will trigger a build warning if the specified version is older than a predefined threshold, based on differences in major and minor versions.
 This serves as a reminder to remove this shortcode call.
-See&nbsp;[details](https://github.com/gohugoio/hugoDocs/blob/master/layouts/_partials/layouts/blocks/feature-state.html).
+See [details][].

 ## Deprecated features

 Use the [deprecated-in](#deprecated-in) shortcode to indicate that a feature is deprecated.

 The deprecated-in shortcode will trigger a build warning if the specified version is older than a predefined threshold, based on differences in major and minor versions.
 This serves as a reminder to remove this shortcode call and the associated content.
-See&nbsp;[details](https://github.com/gohugoio/hugoDocs/blob/master/layouts/_partials/layouts/blocks/feature-state.html).
+See [details][].

 When deprecating a feature that has its own page, also set the `expiryDate` in front matter to two years from the date of deprecation.
 Include a brief comment to explain the setting: